TOP

 Details: Part E: Seminar Dates

-• Please specify your block-out dates to avoid collision with other conferences and other commitments of the organizers.
-In general, we will take these dates into account.
+• Please specify your blocked weeks to avoid collision with other conferences and other commitments of the organizers.
+In general, we will take these preferences into account.

 • Periods in which the seminar should preferably take place can be specified.
-Due to the numerous constraints regarding seminar dates, we cannot guarantee that the seminar will actually take place on such a preferred date.
+Due to the numerous constraints regarding seminar weeks, we cannot guarantee that the seminar will actually take place in such a preferred week.

 Data Privacy